dinesh/stokla/README.md

-# PGQueue
+# Stokla

-`pg-queue` is a queue for Ruby and PostgreSQL that manages jobs using advisory locks, which gives it several advantages over other RDBMS-backed queues.
+`stokla` is a queue for Ruby and PostgreSQL that manages jobs using advisory locks, which gives it several advantages over other RDBMS-backed queues.

 It is designed to have better performance and reliable than [DelayedJob](https://github.com/collectiveidea/delayed_job).
 Workers don't block each other when trying to lock jobs, as often occurs with row level locking.
 This allows for very high throughput with a large number of workers.